-Vermont is not a place where one lone massive employer (e.g. GE) hogs the job boards!
-Instead, you’ll find a diverse range of positions from a wide range of digital firms, startups, and traditional institutions.
+You’ll find a diverse range of positions from a wide range of digital firms, startups, and traditional institutions in Vermont.

-- Digital: Two of the biggest names are Dealer.com – which still has a sizeable presence in Burlington – and MyWebGrocer.
-We could also mention companies like IXIS Digital (digital strategy), Novetta (advanced analytics), New Breed Marketing (inbound marketing), Curve Trends Marketing (digital marketing), and Vermont Information Processing (beverage industry software and hardware).
+- Digital: One player in Vermont is Dealer.com – which still has a sizable presence in Burlington.
+We could also mention companies like IXIS Digital (digital strategy), New Breed Marketing (inbound marketing), Curve Trends Marketing (digital marketing), and Vermont Information Processing (beverage industry software and hardware).

 - Traditional Sectors: If academic positions in data science at UVM don’t take your fancy, you may also find that the city government, the UVM Medical Center and Health Network, and Champlain College are in need of your skills.
-Tourism is a huge money-spinner for the state.
+Tourism is also significant in the state.

 Finally, vtTA’s Career Center posts open job positions – tech and non-tech – at Vermont Technology Alliance member businesses.